 This cranberry liqueur is unique because it begins with a full bottle of red wine.
 Add a cup of brandy, some sugar, and plenty of cranberries, and you're just a few days away from a great drink.

 Lychee is a fun tropical fruit that made its way into the cocktail scene in the early 2000s.
 While most of the commercial liqueurs have come and gone, you can still get a taste of it with a homemade lychee liqueur.

 The lychee fruit is common in Asian cuisine and it's used to make delicious drinks as well.
 This liqueur begins with vodka and is flavored with lychee, a hint of lime, and sweetened with simple syrup.
 It should be ready in about a month.

 Sloe gin is an old-fashioned liqueur made from sloe berries.
-A few decades ago, you could find it in many bars because it was used in fun drinks like the Sloe Screw.
+A few decades ago, you could find it in many bars because it was used in fun drinks like the sloe gin fizz.
 It may not be as popular as it once was, but don't let that stop you from making your own sloe gin.

 The sloe or blackthorn shrub is not native to North America, but you might find it around.
 Homemade sloe gin is, however, extremely popular in the UK, which is where this recipe comes from.
 It's another easy fruit liqueur that will take a month or two before it's ready to drink.Continue to 9 of 10 below.